tecty/e2fuse/README.md

 Ext4 fuse compile from e2fsprogs project.

 ## TODO

-Store the extfs_data to to private user data
+Store the extfs_data to to private user data.